erciitb/Hardware_Hacking_Resources/README.md

 Since performing DPA on the entire round of encryption can get a bit complex we'll be focusing mainly on the first two steps - *AddRoundKey and SubBytes*.
 > If you do want to explore the full attack on AES, here is a great [paper](./resources/AESCounterAttackPaper.pdf).

 So let's get on with our DPA attack.
 We'll focus on one byte of the 16-byte state.
 The same can be applied to all the bytes to get the full key.

+> Here is a [basic demo](./resources/Lab%203_2%20-%20Recovering%20Data%20from%20a%20Single%20Bit.ipynb) on how to recover a single bit of data from an internal state of an AES implementation.

 ---